clehner/ssb-git-repo/README.md

   - `object.length`: size in bytes of the git object
   - `object.sha1`: SHA1 hash of the git object
   - `object.link`: id of the ssb blob containing the git object's data.
+- `packs`: git packfiles being added to the repo.
+- `packidx`: git pack index files for the packfiles being added.
+Each item in `packidx` corresponds to an item in `packs`.

 ## TODO